-The United States seeks to promote the growth of freedom, 1.
-General. democratic institutions, and fair and open international trade.
-We also support the security, stability, and well-being of our allies and other nations friendly to our interests.
+The United States seeks to promote the growth of freedom, democratic institutions, and fair and open international trade.
+We also support the security, stability, and wellbeing of our allies and other nations friendly to our interests.
 Although these interests appear to be obvious, recognizing how best to obtain goals and objectives supporting these interests is a complex and difficult task.
-The United States will generally employ a mix of diplomatic, economic, informational, and military instruments of national power in support of As part of this effort, friendly nations facing these objectives. threats to their internal security may receive assistance from the United States through a variety of diplomatic, materiel, and instructional means.
-This important element of US foreign policy is called FID.
+The United States will generally employ a mix of diplomatic, economic, informational, and military instruments of national power in support of these objectives.
+As part of this effort, friendly nations facing threats to their internal security may receive assistance from the United States through a variety of diplomatic, materiel, and instructional means.
+This important element of US foreign policy is called foreign internal defense (FID).

-Commensurate with US policy goals, the focus of all US FID efforts a. is to support the HN's program of internal defense and development (IDAD).
+a.
+Commensurate with US policy goals, the focus of all US FID efforts is to support the host nation's (HN's) program of internal defense and development (IDAD).
 These national programs are designed to free and protect a nation from lawlessness, subversion, and insurgency by emphasizing the building of viable institutions that respond to the needs of society.
 The most significant manifestation of these needs is likely to be economic, social, informational, or political; therefore, these needs should prescribe the principal focus of US efforts.
-Nevertheless, military assistance is often necessary to provide the secure environment for these efforts to become effective.
+Nevertheless, military assistance is often necessary in order to provide the secure environment for these efforts to become effective.
 These needs of society remain relevant to threats posed through illegal drug trafficking, terrorism, and civil unrest that affect all aspects of a nation's defense and development.

 b.
-FID is the participation by the civilian and military agencies of a government in any of the action programs taken by another government to free and protect its society from subversion, lawlessness, and insurgency (Joint Pub 1-02).
+FID is the participation by the civilian and military agencies of a government in any of the action programs taken by another government to free and protect its society from subversion, lawlessness, and insurgency (Joint Pub 1-02, "DOD Dictionary of Military and Associate Terms").
 From the US perspective, FID has assumed many forms as support to foreign nations has evolved.
-In all cases, however, FID refers to the US activities that support an HN's IDAD strategy designed to protect against these threats.
+In all cases, however, FID refers to the US activities that support a HN IDAD strategy designed to protect against these threats.